 Medicare Advantage plan coverage varies by zip code, but some Blue Cross Blue Shield plans may cover a Person Emergency Response System.
 Because plans are so different, there may be a policy that covers the system at no additional cost or a policy that charges a fee.
 Talk to an insurance agent about your options.

 Can you get Life Alert for free?

 Reach out to the Area Agencies on Aging for information on grants or scholarships available to those that want a free medical alert system.

 Medicare won’t pay for life alert systems.
 Some discounts or grants may be available through other avenues.

 Should I get a medical alert system?

-If you’re prone to falls, have trouble completing everyday activities, or just want the added peace of mind knowing help is available if needed then you should consider a medical alert device.
+If you’re prone to falls, have trouble completing everyday activities, or want the added peace of mind of knowing help is available if needed, then you should consider a medical alert device.

 Can I get help paying for a medical alert system?

 Those with a low income may qualify for Medicaid, some state Medicaid programs help cover some or all the costs associated with a medical alert system.
 Sometimes when you contact the medical alert company, they can inform you about discounts they accept.
 You can possibly receive tax deductions relating to the cost of your system.

 A medical alert system could be a life-saver but might not be something Medicare will provide for you.
 That’s why a Medicare Supplemental plan could be a go-to option.
 A Medigap plan will extend benefits that Medicare doesn’t.